Minority & Unique Veterans Programs

 The NADL program helps eligible Native American Veterans finance the purchase, construction, or improvement of homes on Federal Trust Land or reduce the interest rate on such a VA loan.
 Native American Veterans may use these direct loans to simultaneously purchase and improve a home or refinance another VA direct loan made under NADL to lower the interest rate.

 Learn more about the Native American Direct Loan (NADL) Program.
 You can also view an informational video to learn more.

 Please visit the US VA website on Minority Veterans Programs for more information.

 Native Veterans represent the highest proportion of rural Veterans in the country.
 The often isolated and dispersed nature of rural Native Veterans presents significant barriers for access and quality of care.
 In response to these challenges, the Office of Rural Health established the Native Domain to serve as a national resource on healthcare issues for rural Native Veterans.

 A variety of projects were developed to support implementation, identification and dissemination of information on culturally-competent best practices for rural Native (American Indian/Alaska Native/Native Hawaiian/Pacific Islander) Veteran clinical care and outreach.

 Most Veteran’s benefits require that applicants provide a copy of their Form DD 214 or discharge record, which is evidence of their veteran status.
 This is an important document and must be safeguarded.
-In the State of North Dakota separation documents are considered confidential and privileged NDCC 37-18-11 (13).
-National Guard members may receive a NGB22 and /or NGB23 upon obtaining 20 years of satisfactory service (20 year letter).
+In the State of Nevada separation documents are considered confidential.